A Fine Old Flute Stopper Sepik River Area Papua New Guinea Collected 1934

 A Fine Old Flute Stopper from the Coastal Sepik River Area of Papua New Guinea was collected in 1934

-This older and used Flute Stopper is from the Coastal Sepik River area of Papua New Guinea.
+This old and used Flute Stopper is from the Coastal Sepik River area of Papua New Guinea.
 In the form of a standing male ancestor figure who is wearing an elaborate headdress.
 This Flute Stopper dates from the early 20th Century as it was collected in the Sepik River area in the 1930s by Albert Gross.
 The Gross collection is in major collections in Europe and around the world.

 For many New Guinea peoples, flutes are among the most sacred and important of all musical instruments.
 Sacred flutes were made from hollow cylinders of bamboo and played, like a Western flute, by blowing through a hole in the side of the instrument near the upper end.
-The tops of these flutes were frequently decorated with ornamental flute stoppers like this example.
+The tops of these flutes were almost always decorated with Flute Stoppers depicting important ancestors or totemic animals.
 Some of the finest artworks made in the Sepik River area were the sacred Flute Stoppers.
-Flute stoppers portray stylised human images like this example or images of totemic animals.
-These sacred flutes were used in pairs and were kept hidden in the Men’s Ceremonial House or haus tambaran.
-The sound of the flutes are the voices of specific honoured ancestors and the bear their personal names.
-Flutes are also associated with crocodile spirits and flutes were used during initiation rites in which novices had cuts made on their backs and chest that healed into permanent scarification that resemble crocodile skin and marking them as initiated individuals.
-Sacred Flutes were only seen by initiated men and played during important ceremonies.

 Provenance: Collected by Albert Gross in 1934 and then by descent through his family.

 The Todd Barlin Collection of Papua New Guinea Oceanic Art